Aileen Garcia

 • State Specialist for Early Childhood Education, Development, and Care for Health & Human Sciences Extension

 Dr. Aileen Garcia obtained her Ph.D. in Child, Youth and Family Studies from the University of Nebraska-Lincoln in 2018.
-Her research interests include cultural influences on parenting and caregiving, early childhood education and care, and quality of life among ethnic minorities and immigrants in the United States.
+Her research interests include cultural influences on parenting and caregiving, early childhood education and care, and quality of life among parents of young children the United States.
 Dr. Garcia’s overarching research agenda is to extend current knowledge on supporting parents and early childhood professionals, especially those from underrepresented groups.
-She has published qualitative and quantitative studies on alleviating parenting stress and parental involvement in education among low-income families, best practices in childcare centers and family childcare homes in urban and rural areas, and childrearing practices of immigrants in the United States from different ethnic groups (e.g., Chinese, Filipino, Indian, Korean, and Mexican).
+Her scholarship is grounded in applied research, with an emphasis on translating empirical findings into research-based trainings, resources, and professional development courses that bridge research and practice.
+She has published qualitative and quantitative studies on alleviating parenting stress and parental involvement in education among low-income families, best practices in childcare centers and family childcare homes in urban and rural areas, and childrearing practices.
 Dr. Garcia also engages in multidisciplinary research projects, working with scholars and practitioners from the fields of human development, early childhood education, leisure science, nursing, and nutrition.

 Affiliations